Wolfy76700/Wolfy76700.github.io/rules_den.md

         - Up + Down = Neutral (2+8 = 5) OR Up + Down = Up (2+8 = 8)
     - Analog to Digital conversions are allowed for both the Left Stick and Right Stick inputs.
 Exact specifications may vary on a per game basis.

-- Player in the same online event are not allowed to share setups (A setup includes a screen, a console/PC, an input device and a copy of the game).
+- Players in the same online event are not allowed to share setups (A setup includes a screen, a console/PC, an input device and a copy of the game).
 If two players are found to be sharing a setup or elements of their setups after check-ins, leading to the tournament being slowed down, then both players will be disqualified

 - Using software hacks to tamper with the game’s programming or your inputs will result in a permanent ban from all future WolfTV events.
-Examples include (but are not limited to) using hacks to automatically react to drive Impact or instantly block overheads in Street Fighter 6, or using hacks to play as NPC bosses in KOFXV (e.g. Re Verse, Otoma=Raga, Rugal-Boss, Goenitz-Boss)
+Examples include (but are not limited to) using hacks to automatically react to Drive Impact or instantly block overheads in Street Fighter 6, or using hacks to play as NPC bosses in KOFXV (e.g. Re Verse, Otoma=Raga, Rugal-Boss, Goenitz-Boss)
     - Cosmetic mods are allowed as long as they don’t interfere with the gameplay or the game’s online connectivity.
 Examples include (but are not limited to) most palette swap mods in Fightcade, the English voice mod in DNF Duel or most Potato mods

 ## Changelog

+- 2023/11/28 - 18:40 UTC: Fixed typos
 - 2023/11/27 - 16:10 UTC: Added rules for Idol Showdown
 - 2023/10/31 - 10:15 UTC: Added ruling on no-shows during matches
 - 2023/10/25 - 09:25 UTC: Added legal information pertaining to Capcom IPs, fixed Windjammers 2 ruleset